-E. Barrett Prettyman Jr., poses in his law firm office Tuesday, Dec.
+E. Barrett Prettyman Jr. a Washington, D.C., attorney, argued 19 cases before the Supreme Court.
+Some involved First Amendment issues, including freedom of the press.
+Prettyman poses in his law firm office Tuesday, Dec.
 30, 1997 in Washington.
 (AP Photo/Ruth Fremson, used with permission from The Associated Press)

 After Jackson died, Prettyman worked as a clerk for Justices Felix Frankfurter and John Marshall Harlan II.
-In 1955, he joined the law firm Hogan & Hartson, where he remains of counsel.
-In the early 1960s, he took time away from private practice to serve as special assistant to U.S. attorney general Robert Kennedy.
+In 1955, he joined the law firm Hogan & Hartson.
+In the early 1960s, he took time away from private practice to serve as special assistant to U.S. Attorney General Robert Kennedy.
 He also served as the first president of the unified District of Columbia Bar and is the author of Death and the Supreme Court (1961).

 Prettyman argued First Amendment cases before the Supreme Court